A7medAbdien/Notes/README.md

 Many -> Pharmacy

-0. create the model, we want its many
+1. create the model, we want its many
-1. in pharmacy, add a Many2one field with the appointment
+2. in pharmacy, add a Many2one field with the appointment
-2. in appointment, add One2many field and pass field from step 1
+3. in appointment, add One2many field and pass field from step 1
-3. add the pharmacy One2many field to the view
+4. add the pharmacy One2many field to the view
 4. create the tree and form view from one2 many field
-5. in this case the product model have been used so we need to add it to the depends in the manifest file
+6. in this case the product model have been used so we need to add it to the depends in the manifest file
+7. add security access

 ### pharmacy model at the end of custom_addons\hospital\models\appointment.py